ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 _Main page: [Ranking Criteria](/wiki/Ranking_Criteria)_

 These rules and guidelines have been discussed in the [Ranking Criteria subforum](https://osu.ppy.sh/community/forums/87).
-New rules or guidelines may be suggested in that forum and the criteria on this page will be updated once that discussion reaches an agreement.
+New ones may be suggested in that forum and this page will be updated once discussions reach an agreement.

 Glossary
 --------------